 Physical Therapy Guide to Medial Patellofemoral Ligament Injury

 A medial patellofemoral ligament, or MPFL, injury is damage to the ligament that stabilizes the knee.
-The medial patellofemoral ligament helps to keep the kneecap centered along the front of the knee, so that it tracks well during knee movements such as bending and straightening the knee.
-MPFL injuries typically occur during a forceful traumatic kneecap dislocation.
+The medial patellofemoral ligament helps to keep the kneecap centered along the front of the knee.
+This helps it track well during knee movements such as bending and straightening the knee.
+MPFL injuries typically occur during a traumatic kneecap dislocation.
 This injury is most common among young, active females.
-Depending on the severity of an MPFL injury, treatment may involve surgical reconstruction, followed by physical therapy.
-Physical therapists design treatment programs for individuals with MPFL injuries to help them gently restore their knee strength and function.
+Depending on the severity of an MPFL injury, treatment may involve surgery.
+Physical therapists design treatment programs for people with MPFL injuries to help restore knee strength and function.
 If surgery is required, physical therapy will follow to ensure a safe return to activity.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.